open-osp/open-osp/readme.md

 * Maven
 * Docker
 * Docker-compose
+* USE THE LATEST DATABASE DUMP.
+You may have to add all update sql too.

 ## How to Use this
 * Just clone this repo, add database dump (Oscar15ON.sql) to dbdump and ./install.sh